 Goals & Results

 As a result of this merger exploration process, More Than Wheels and Ways to Work decided that the best way to move forward was to collaborate to understand how they could each improve their own practices based on the strengths and lessons learned by the other organization.
 Although they did not decide to merge, both organizations found that the process of engaging in an in-depth, facilitated process in which they exchanged information and discussed strengths, challenges, and ways to improve was extremely beneficial and helped propel both organizations to a higher level of impact.

 As discussed in Collaborative Learning Case Study on More than Wheels and Ways to Work, this process of collaborative learning can be a cost-efficient way for two organizations tackling similar social problems to benefit from each other’s strengths and scale their impact more quickly without having to address the organizational and cultural challenges of a merger.

 About the Partner

 Ways to Work

 Ways to Work is based in Milwaukee, WI.
-Through its network of partners across the country, Ways to Work provides financial education and supports to working families with challenging credit histories.
-Ways to Work is an alternative to predatory lenders for people with a demonstrated commitment to improving their credit status, moving up in the workforce and achieving increased self-sufficiency.
+Through its network of partners across the country, Ways to Work provides financial education and support to working families with challenging credit histories.
+Ways to Work is an alternative to predatory lenders for people with a demonstrated commitment to improving their credit status, moving up in the workforce, and achieving increased self-sufficiency.

-Ways to Work partners with nonprofit, family-serving agencies that are members of the Alliance for Strong Families and Communities.
-The Alliance family of companies includes both Ways to Work, Inc. and FEI Behavioral Health, which are both based in Milwaukee, Wis.
+Ways to Work partners with non-profit, family-serving agencies that are members of the Alliance for Strong Families and Communities.
+The Alliance family of companies includes both Ways to Work, Inc. and FEI Behavioral Health, which are both based in Milwaukee, WI.